Varying-Vagrant-Vagrants/VVV/README.md

 1. Add a record to your local machine's hosts file
     * `192.168.50.4  local.wordpress.dev local.wordpress-trunk.dev`
     * On -nix systems you can use: (note that location of host file after the >> may vary) `sudo sh -c 'echo "192.168.50.4 local.wordpress.dev local.wordpress-trunk.dev" >>/private/etc/hosts'`
-1. Visit `http://local.wordpress.dev/` in your browser for WordPress 3.5.1, `http://local.wordpress-trunk.dev` for WordPress trunk, or `http://192.168.50.4` for a default web page.
+1. Visit `http://local.wordpress.dev/` in your browser for WordPress 3.5.1, `http://local.wordpress-trunk.dev` for WordPress trunk, or `http://192.168.50.4` for the default dashboard.

 Fancy, yeah?

 ### What Did That Do?

 The first time you run `vagrant up`, a pre-packaged virtual machine box is downloaded to your local machine and cached for future use.
-The file used by Varying Vagrant Vagrants is about 280MB.
+The file used by Varying Vagrant Vagrants contains an Ubuntu 12.04 installation (Precise release) and is about 280MB.

 After this box is download, it begins to boot as a sandboxed virtual machine using VirtualBox.
 When ready, it runs the provisioning script also provided with this repository.
-This initiates the download and installation of around 88MB of packages to be installed on the new virtual machine.
+This initiates the download and installation of around 88MB of packages on the new virtual machine.

 The time for all of this to happen depends a lot on the speed of your Internet connection.
 If you are on a fast cable connection, it will more than likely only take several minutes.